José Quitongo

 José Manuel Quitongo (born 18 November 1974) is an Angolan footballer.
 A winger, he spent the majority of his playing career in Scotland, where he made 61 appearances in the Scottish Premier League for Heart of Midlothian, St Mirren and Kilmarnock, scoring five goals.
 Known as a journeyman due to the number of clubs he has represented, Quitongo featured prominently for Hamilton Academical in three separate stints with the side.
 In five seasons with Hamilton, he scored 15 goals in 95 Scottish Football League appearances.

 Having left Angola when he was ten-years-old, Quitongo went on to play in Portugal, Republic of Ireland, Sweden, England, the United Arab Emirates, Italy and Scotland.
+He obtained a European Union passport while playing in Portugal.

 Career

-Born in Luanda in Portuguese Angola, Quitongo began his career in Portugal with Benfica, playing 20 games, during his time at Benfica he played alongside Portuguese legends Rui Costa and Nuno Gomes before moving to Darlington.
+Born in Luanda in Portuguese Angola, Quitongo began his career in Portugal with Benfica, playing 20 games, during his time at Benfica he played alongside Portuguese legends Rui Costa and Nuno Gomes He suffered a broken leg while playing for the club.
+Following his stint there, he signed for English side Darlington.
 He made just one appearance for Darlington before moving to Hamilton Academical in November 1995.

 In October 1997 Quitongo moved to Hearts, playing 30 league games (mostly as substitute) before returning to Hamilton in January 2000.
 He moved to St Mirren in July 2000, making 57 league appearances before signing for Kilmarnock in August 2002.
 He made just nine appearances before leaving the club.
 After spells playing for Dibba Al-Hisn in the United Arab Emirates, he signed to Hamilton for a third time in October 2003, where he remained until the summer of 2004.
 He signed for League of Ireland club Waterford United for the remainder of the 2004 season.

 In January 2005, he signed for Alloa Athletic, moving to Partick Thistle in March 2006.
 However, he made just one appearance, as a substitute, for Thistle before being released at the end of the season.

 In April 2006 Quitongo was called up to the senior Angola squad.
 However, he missed out on selection for the 2006 FIFA World Cup.
 In August 2006 he signed for Dumbarton after playing in two games as a trialist, but made only three substitute appearances before leaving in June 2007.

 In September 2007, Quitongo joined Livingston, but made only two substitute appearances before signing for Stenhousemuir in November.
 After being released by the club at the end of the 2007–08 season, Quitongo joined Junior club Glenafton Athletic at the start of 2009–10, but left the club in May 2010.

 After a spell out of the professional game where he ran his own football academy in Blantyre, Quitongo was appointed player-manager of Muirkirk Juniors in December 2013.
 He left the club in October 2014.
 He signed for amateur Sunday team Budhill United in September 2016.

+Style of play

+Quitongo played as a winger.
+He was known for his dribbling ability.